What we’re doing to keep you safe at your appointment during the Coronavirus outbreak

 Ensuring social distancing

 We are asking all donors to only attend at their specific appointment time (not too arrive early or late) to help maintain social distancing.
 This will prevent the clinic from becoming too busy or crowded and ensure plenty of distance between donors.
-If you arrive early, you may be asked to wait outside the clinic and attend at your appointment time.
-When donors attend, they will be asked to disinfect their hands with alcohol hand gel and as an extra precaution will be provided with a face mask to wear throughout their time in the clinic.

 We are asking donors to attend their appointments alone and not bring non-donating members of the public with them or their children.